reskillamericans/website/content/_index.md

 ## Learning Tracks

-We have two tracks to choose from.
-A Full-Stack Web Development course, and a Product Designer UI/UX course.
+We have two tracks to choose from: a Full-Stack Web Development Course, and a Product Designer UI/UX course.

 Our seven-month course is project-based with hands-on learning and weekly